manojahs/Namaste_React/README.md

 const root = ReactDOM.createRoot(document.getElementById("root"));
 root.render(<Header/>);

-if you want use javascript inside the function u can use with curley braces {}
+if you want use javascript inside the function component (jsx) u can use with curley braces {}

 exam:
 let a =100;